azmeuk/synapse/docs/usage/configuration/config_documentation.md

    required login flows) is whitelisted in addition to any URLs in this list.
    By default, this list contains only the login fallback page.
 * `update_profile_information`: Use this setting to keep a user's profile fields in sync with information from the identity provider.
-Currently only syncing the displayname is supported.
+Currently only syncing the displayname and the avatar is supported.
 Fields are checked on every SSO login, and are updated if necessary.
    Note that enabling this option will override user profile information, regardless of whether users have opted-out of syncing that